 The side effects of ablation therapy are varied and may include:

 If you suspect that you or your loved one have liver or bile-duct cancer, it is advisable to get the support you need.
-Early detection and diagnosis of hepatobiliary cancer is key to treating the disease.
+Early detection, diagnosis, and treatment of liver cancer is key to treating the disease.

 Regardless of what stage your hepatobiliary cancer may be, you should schedule an appointment to see an oncologist specialising in hepatobiliary cancer as soon as possible.
 With the speed of developments in hepatobiliary cancer diagnosis and treatment, novel emerging treatment options could be explored by your medical oncologist.

-Our cancer specialists at OncoCare specialise in treating late stage and advanced stages of hepatobiliary cancer, as well as earlier stages of the disease.
+Our liver cancer specialists at OncoCare specialise in treating late stage and advanced stages of hepatobiliary cancer, as well as earlier stages of the disease in Singapore.

 Senior Consultant, Medical Oncologist